-As a new US administration edges closer to international climate action, will Australia follow suit, or risk becoming an outlier?
+As countries including the United States edge closer to international climate action, will Australia follow suit, or risk becoming an outlier?

-- PLUS Correspondence on AFA11: The March of Autocracy from Fergus Ryan, Kevin Boreham and Yun Jiang.
+PLUS Correspondence on AFA11: The March of Autocracy from Fergus Ryan, Kevin Boreham and Yun Jiang.